ASFOpenSARlab/opensarlab-cluster/AWS/eks/README.md

     Create the balancer.
 It will take a little while to provision and become active.

+    Once the alb is created, click on it's listener tab and make sure that http 80 is being redirected to https 443 and that the https 443 is being forwarded to the right group.

+2. Check security groups

+    Make sure that the security group for the alb allows

+    - Inbound http 80 from Everywhere
+    - Inbound https 443 from Everywhere

+    Make sure that the security group for the node that contains the hub proxy pod allows

+    - Inbound tcp on the picked port for the alb's security group

 ###  Open the ip in a browser and play.

+If the connection hangs or there is a 502 Gateway error, most likely the ports and/or security groups are not properly configured.

 Note that when initially logging in as an user, the volume for that user hasn't been created yet.
 There will be a self-correcting error displayed that will go away once the volume is formed and attached.

 ### To delete everything

-1. Delete the Helm Release
+1. Delete the Helm Release resources

-    On your local machine, `helm delete jupyter --purge`.
-Assume that `jupyter` is the release name though it can be found via `helm list`.
+    On your local machine, `helm delete $RELEASE --purge`.
+The release name though it can be found via `helm list`.

+    This will delete most of the resources in the accompying namespace.
+It's possible that active user pods will be orphaned.
+    However, if the cluster is rebuilt within the same namespace, the active user pod will be reassigned into the new cluster setup.
+The pod won't be lost.

 1. Delete the k8s resources (not the actual k8s cluster).

-    On your local machine, `kubectl delete namespace jupyter`.
-(Assuming that `jupyter` is the k8s namespace used.)
+    On your local machine, `kubectl delete namespace $NAMESPACE`.

+    Unlike deleting a Helm Release which may or may not delete all resources in the particular namespace, this command will delete everything.
+So be extra careful.

-1. Delete the k8s cluster
+1. Delete the k8s cluster.

-    On the cluster master EC2 (created in _Install the k8s cluster in AWS_), `kops delete cluster asf-jupyter-cluster.k8s.local --yes`
+    `aws eks delete-cluster --name $CLUSTER_NAME`

+    Cluster names can be retrieved by `aws eks list-clusters`

     It will take a while to delete all the resources.
-It would be wise to double check that there is nothing orphaned.
+It would be wise to double check that there is nothing orphaned afterwards.

-1. Delete the cluster master EC2.
+1. Since the application load balancer is seperate from EKS, this will need to be deleted seperately.
+    If the security groups are not being used by other resources, those can be deleted as well.